- Full Outdoor Experience - Including Outdoor Entry & Exit

 Thank You!
 Your visit to Naples Zoo will help animals here and around the world.

 Naples Zoo is a 501(c)(3) charitable institution and nationally accredited zoo.
 Its operations are not subsidized by taxes.
 Because of that, it's your visits, memberships, and donations that fund the care of the flora and fauna here in the gardens as well as around the world!
-Just since 2015, Naples Zoo has donated over $1.5 million to field conservation efforts to help animals in the wild.
+Naples Zoo's mission is "to inspire people of all ages to respect, value and help conserve wildlife and our natural world."
+Just since 2014, Naples Zoo has donated over $2 million to field conservation efforts to help animals in the wild.